 - High probiotic foods such as fermented goat yoghurts, tempeh, kombucha, kimchi and sauerkraut can also help to fight inflammation, leading to clearer skin.

 Eczema Diet Plan Recipes

-Eczema sufferers have great difficulty finding skin care products that don't irritate them.
-Products such as Söndskin's Sidekick Day Cream and Midnight Feast Night Cream are created from natural ingredients, such as shea butter and coconut oil, that have soothing anti-inflammatory properties.
-They contain oils made from argan, sunflower and hemp and include pomegranate extract and Himalayan salts to help to revitalise and regenerate the skin.
-Söndskin's skin care products have a high pH rating of 7.3, which incorporates greater amounts of oxygen to help repair the most sensitive skin.
+Eczema sufferers can have great difficulty finding skin care products that don't irritate them.
+Products such as Sönd's alkaline Calming Hydration Day Cream and Overnight Replenishment Night Cream are created from natural ingredients, such as shea butter and coconut oil, that have soothing properties.